 - It may also be beneficial to carry an expired passport, if this is in the name you held at the time of your child’s birth.

 Depending on the age of your children, It may also be worth giving them some warning that they could potentially be asked questions by immigration officials.
-Reassure them that they do not need to worry and should answer honestly.
+Reassure them that there’s nothing to worry about and that they should answer honestly.

 Is there a limit on how long I can go away for?